wjhunter211/ECE515-Extra-Credit-The-Peano-Baker-Series/README.md

-# The Peano-Baker Series: Technical Introduction
+# The Peano-Baker Series: Introduction

 In control theory, the solution to the state at every point in time is given by the **variation-of-constants formula**.